Our story so far...

 Original music & soundscape produced by Claremont Ensemble.

-In partnership with National Portrait Gallery, The Holburne Museum , Walker Art Gallery and National Museums Liverpool, Claremont Ensemble have been commissioned to produce the musical content and soundscape for what is the worlds largest collection of Tudor portraiture.
+In partnership with National Portrait Gallery, The Holburne Museum , Walker Art Gallery and National Museums Liverpool, Claremont Ensemble were commissioned to produce the musical content and soundscape for what was the worlds largest collection of Tudor portraiture al the time.

 Featuring a wealth of iconic portraits of Henry VII, Henry VIII and Queen Elizabeth I, and Tudor life,